 - Select a work desk with compartments that allow you to store your drafting tools in easy to reach sections that wouldn’t hamper your drafting speed.

 - Ensure the height of the chair and the desk you choose are compatible or simply go for an adjustable desk whose height can be tampered with.

 - Ensure the space under your desk is comfortable enough to fit your legs as well as enable you to cross your legs at the knee whenever you choose.
 This helps eliminate back pains that come from long working hours.

 - Choose an aesthetically pleasing desk that is quite attractive to your eyes.
 This is because a beautiful workspace can reduce the tediousness of continuous work and also increase your productivity.

 - Space is important.
-The more work space available to you, the more comfortable you will feel thereby increasing the quality of work you produce.
+The more workspace available to you, the more comfortable you will feel thereby increasing the quality of work you produce.

-These tips are simple tips which you can employ when buying a desk from your favorite store or online.
+These tips are simple tips that you can employ when buying a desk from your favorite store or online.
 For online purchases, simply go through the description section and see how prospective models fit into your criteria.
 Using these tips coupled with the above criteria, we have come up with a list of desk types that should actively fit your work style as an architect.

 Top 5 Architect Desk You Should Consider